zhangwei1984/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.6.4   - It consists of 3 commits: improvements to the pktgen-random.c unit tests,
+             the real CentOS compilation fixes and a small update to tap.{c,h} so they are identical to those from zorgnax/libtap on github.
  - 2.6.3   - Add a delay when traffic stops to make sure all packets are sent.
              Remove the rte_hash_crc.h include in wr_pcap.c file.
  - 2.6.2   - Fixup GRE and ARP problems